couchbaselabs/fuego/README.md

     id lookups from internalId to externalId
       <id>:segId:recId -> docID

-      lookups from externalId to internalId would go through the backIndexRow, where we'll enhance to also track the current segId:recId info as part of each backIndexRow's value.
+      Lookups from externalId to internalId are handled via backIndexRow lookups, which was enhanced to also track the current segId:recId info as part of each backIndexRow.

       The id lookup rows are deleted synchronously with each batch, as part of the batch processing's mergeOldAndNew().